Architect

 This resume format is designed to work well with Applicant Tracking Systems (ATS) by including relevant keywords such as 'sustainable design specialist', 'LEED certification', and 'green building technologies'.
 It also ensures that essential information like professional titles, certifications, and key accomplishments are prominently featured.
 The use of bullet points for achievements helps in catching the eye of hiring managers quickly while adhering to ATS guidelines.

-Check Your Sustainable Design Specialist Resume Score
+Check Your Architect Resume Score

 Instant Resume Score